 - Users might not realise data is being shared.

-- Even if they are aware, users might not know how to stop access
+- Users might not know how to opt-out from providing access to data.

-- Not an appropriate form of consent for email or text marketing or communication.
+- This pattern is not an appropriate form of consent for email or text marketing or communication.
 Users must give specific consent for this.